José Sarney: Post-presidency

-He supported Fernando Henrique Cardoso as presidential candidate in 1994 and 1998 and Luiz Inácio Lula da Silva in 2002.
+Sarney supported Fernando Henrique Cardoso as presidential candidate in 1994 and 1998 and Luiz Inácio Lula da Silva in 2002.
 He returned to the Senate after his presidency, this time representing Amapá, and served as President of the Senate from 1995 to 1997, 2003 to 2005, 2009 to 2011, and 2011 to 2013.
-He retired in 2015 from politics and was the longest-serving member of the Brazilian Congress at the time of his retirement.
+He retired from politics in 2015 and was the longest-serving member of the Brazilian Congress at the time of his retirement.
 His retirement was noted by The New York Times as a "decline of a political dynasty" which would cause a political shift in the country.
-All told, he spent all but two years out of office from 1955 to 2015.
+All told, he spent all but 23 months in elected office from his first election as deputy in 1955 until his retirement from the Senate in 2015.

 Sarney is regarded as the foremost of Brazil's oligarchs.
 Sarney owns the most important newspapers and television stations in Maranhão.
 Sarney has also faced multiple allegations of nepotism and corruption in his career.
 In 2009, the British weekly The Economist called his election as President of the Senate "a victory for semi-feudalism" and "a throwback to an era of semi-feudal politics that still prevails in corners of Brazil and holds the rest of it back."
 Veja columnist Roberto Pompeu de Toledo deemed him "the perfect oligarch".

 Sérgio Machado, former president of Transpetro, said in his plea agreement within the Operation Car Wash that Sarney received R$18.5 million of the bribe money from a Petrobras subsidiary, in the PMDB account during the period in which he directed the company (2003–2015).

+Electoral history

 Personal life

 In 1952, Sarney married Marly Macieira.
 Their children are Congressman José Sarney Filho, Governor Roseana Sarney, and the businessman Fernando Sarney.

 As a writer, his best known work is the poetry book Os Marimbondos de Fogo ("The Fire Wasps").
 Sarney was elected to a chair in the Brazilian Academy of Letters in 1980.

-In April 2012, Sarney was hospitalized and underwent cardiac surgery.
+In April 2012, Sarney was hospitalized and underwent an angioplasty.
 In July 2021, he was hospitalized for pleural effusion and had a procedure to remove fluid from his lungs.

+In July 2023, Sarney was hospitalized after a fall and was diagnosed with cerebral ischemia.